wolf-adam-eily/refseq_diffexp_funct_annotation_uconn/README.md

 Please enter your desired fasta output destination fasta_out.fasta</pre>

 After generating our new fasta file, we must now create the databases against which we will be searching for our annotations.
-These databases are already loaded onto the Xanadu server, so it is not necessary to perform the following section.
-However, for those interested in learning and understanding the process and mechanics of functional annotation please study the following.<br>We will be using the 'vertebrate_other' databases found here ftp://ftp.ncbi.nlm.nih.gov/refseq/release/vertebrate_other/.
-If you look at the link you will see that there are four types of files for each index.
+We will be using two sources for our databases: the Uniprot-Swissprot fasta, and the <a href="ftp://ftp.ncbi.nlm.nih.gov/refseq/release/vertebrate_other/">vertebrate_other</a> amino-acd fastas provided through NCBI's RefSeq release.
+The Uniprot-Swissprot database is already loaded onto the Xanadu server.
+However, the "vertebrate_other" fastas are not, so we will be retrieving and compiling the RefSeq database ourselves.
+Looking at the link we see that there are four types of files for each index.
 Because our "fasta_out" file has protein sequences, we are only interested in the amino acid fastas, the 'faa.gz' files.
 We may use the '-A' argument of wget (along with other arguments I encourage you to look up) to select only the amino acid fastas.
-To do this, we use the following code:
+To do this we run:

 <pre style="color: silver; background: black;">wget -A faa.gz -m -p -E -k -K -np ftp://ftp.ncbi.nlm.nih.gov/refseq/release/vertebrate_other/</pre>